 The first version of Photoshop was released by Adobe in 1990.
 It was mainly intended as a tool for editing images from scanners, which were expensive and uncommon at the time.
 Over the years, as scanners and then digital cameras began to become more common, Photoshop became increasingly popular as an image editing application and has established itself as the industry standard in the field.
 For many years it was aimed primarily at working with images that were to be printed, though the increase in popularity of the World Wide Web has led to an increase in the number of people using Photoshop for website development.
 For this reason, recent versions of Photoshop have incorporated more and more features aimed at online images.
-Additionally, since version 5.5 of Photoshop, it has included Image Ready - an image editing application specifically aimed at web development that is designed to integrate with Photoshop.
+Additionally, in version 5.5 of Photoshop, it included Image Ready, - an image editing application specifically aimed at web development that is designed to integrate with Photoshop.
+This was later replaced with Fireworks when Adobe Acquired rival company Macromedia

-Version 8 of Photoshop has been branded as Photoshop CS while version 9 is branded as Photoshop CS2.
-This is to reflect their inclusion as part of Adobe's Creative Suite which also includes other Adobe applications such as Illustrator, In Design, Acrobat and Go Live.
+Version 8 of Photoshop was rebranded as Photoshop CS while version 13 is branded as Photoshop CS6.
+This is to reflect their inclusion as part of Adobe's Creative Suite which also includes other Adobe applications such as Illustrator, In Design, Acrobat and Flash.
 These applications have all been modified so that they work better together.
 For example, while using In Design for desktop publishing, you can import a Photoshop file directly in to a page without having to convert the image to a different format first.

 Photoshop can also be used with other Adobe products.
 For example, Photoshop can be used to create the background for a video clip in Adobe Premier or create a menu including buttons for a DVD in Adobe Encore.